Audio interactivity

 AudioReaction01 AudioReaction01

 In that section, you will be able to define your input from the drop-down menu in the Value column.
-That can either be a microphone, a line-in on your sound card, or a Stereo mix (the output of your speakers / line out as an input).
+It can either be a microphone, a line-in on your sound card, or a Stereo mix (the output of your speakers / line out as an input).

-AudioReaction02 AudioReaction02
+AudioReaction02 AudioReaction02 AudioReaction07 AudioReaction07

 Alternatively, you can go to the Control Panel > Sound > Recording.